 Does Wentworth have a priority deadline for financial aid funds?

 The priority deadline for entering freshman is March 1st.
 The deadline for returning students is May 1st.
 Once Wentworth receives all FAFSA information, award letters will begin to be mailed towards the end of each respective month.
 We will always accept a FAFSA at any point during the academic year.

 What does FAFSA stand for?

 Free Application for Federal Student Aid.
-This is the only application Wentworth requires in order for a student to be evaluated for financial aid.
+This is the only application Wentworth requires in order for a student to be evaluated for financial aid funds.

-What is our school code?
-What is our 8-digit school code?
+What is Wentworth's school code?
+What is Wentworth's eight-digit school code?